acl-org/ACLPUB/docs/formatting.md

 The following instructions are for authors of papers submitted for review to ACL conferences (hereafter, "review version") or paper accepted for publication in its proceedings (hereafter, "final version").
 All authors are required to adhere to these specifications.

+Authors submitting papers for review must also follow: [Submitting your paper for review](review-version.html).

-Authors of accepted papers are advised also to [review the final submission instructions](final-version.html).
+Authors of accepted papers must also follow: [Submitting the final version of your paper](final-version.html).

 ## Outline
 {: .no_toc}